AdobeDocs/analytics-platform.en/help/report-builder/create-a-data-block.md

 # Create a Data Block

 A *data block* is the table of data created by a single data request.
-A Report Builder workbook can contain multiple data blocks.
+A sReport Builder workbook can contain multiple data blocks.

 ## Configure the data block

 Configure the initial data block parameters for the Data block location, Data views, and a Date range.

 To create a data block